 The researchers recruited 158 Penn State students for the study.
 For two weeks, a special mobile phone app, called Paco, randomly prompted the participants eight times a day to answer questions about their current activity and states of mind.
 The prompts included questions about where the participant as if they were moving, and if they were stressed or anxious, as well as questions designed to assess mindfulness.

-After analyzing the data, the researchers found that in the moments when participants were more mindful or active than usual, they showed reduced negative effect.
+After analyzing the data, the researchers found that in the moments when participants were more mindful or active than usual, they showed a reduced negative affect.
 They also found a possible synergistic effect when people were both mindful and active.

-"When people were both more mindful and more active than usual, they seem to have this extra decrease in negative effect," Yang said.
-"Being more active in a given moment is already going to reduce negative affect, but by also being more mindful than usual at the same time, you can see this amplified effect."
+"When people were both more mindful and more active than usual, they seem to have this extra decrease in negative affect," Yang said.
+"Being more active in a given moment is already going to reduce negative affect, but by also being more mindful than usual at the same time, you can see this amplified affect."

 Conroy said it was interesting to see patterns emerge within the individual participants, instead of just comparing people who are generally more mindful to people who are generally less mindful.